 "Elsewhere, local aristocrat Lady Bloomsbury Barton is holding a fete, with a Scarecrow competition that Worzel is determined to win.
 What will The Green Man and Worzel's most competitive rival, Soggy Bogart make of it all?"

-Worzel Gummidge airs on BBC One later in 2019.
+Worzel Gummidge airs on BBC One on December 26 and 27.

 Episodes will be available to watch online and catch up on BBC iPlayer.